kali-linex/linex/Documentation/scheduler/sched-design-CFS.rst

 SCHED_FIFO/_RR are implemented in sched/rt.c and are as specified by POSIX.

-The command chrt from util-linux-ng 2.13.1.1 can set all of these except SCHED_IDLE.
+The command chrt from util-linex-ng 2.13.1.1 can set all of these except SCHED_IDLE.